britthubs/CharacterStats/README.md

 # CharacterStats
-A short programn to roll stats for game characters.
+A short program to roll stats for game characters.
 Will eventually be accustomed to D&D stats.
 Right now it is just a d6 * d8 for hp.

 ## Table of contents
 - [Overview](#overview)